bobbydreamer/groovy/README.md

 ## Groovy Lessons

-1. Clone the repository
+* All programs are in Markdown `Groovy Tutorials.md`
-2. Remaining less instructions are in Git-Groovy Usage.md
+* Programs are in folders